Accessibility Tools

 Universal design is a concept in which products and environments are designed so that there is no need for adaptation or specialized design.

 And there is a third accessibility definition that is important for us to understand.
 It is “visitability”.
 This refers to housing that is designed in a way that it can be lived in or visited by people who require accessibility.
-A home is visitable when it:
+A home is visitable when it has:

-• Has a zero-step entrance….no steps or a ramp at the entrance
+• A zero-step entrance….no steps or else a ramp at the entrance;

-• Doors with 32 inches of clear passage space so a wheelchair can get through it
+• Doors with 32 inches of clear passage space so a wheelchair can get through it; and

 • One bathroom on the main floor you can get into when using a wheelchair.